Ultimaker/Meta/code_conventions.md

 ----
 * Functions should return only 1 value (the return value)
 * If a function needs to return more, the returnvalue could be a dictionary/hashtable construction
+* The number of arguments to a function (especially when it's a member of a class) should not exceed 5.
-* Functions should not contain more then 10-15 lines of code.
+* Functions should not contain more then 7-10 lines of code.
 The pro is that functions have a more contained implementation leading to robust, testable, readable, less error-prone implementation.
 The con is that it will cause a bit more overhead (runtime calls) and documentation (for more functions)

 Principles *** New ***
 ----